 Letters From Our Current Neighbors

-Improving Our Neighborhood -Kansas City
+Improving Our Neighborhoods – Kansas City

 Our Kansas City location was previously occupied by a hamburger concept.
 They were terminating their lease due to a tumultuous relationship with the landlord and disputes over maintenance issues.
 The location had tremendous value in the heart of the Crossroads Arts District, but had fallen into disrepair.
 It was widely considered an eyesore by neighboring businesses and art galleries.

-Improving Our Neighborhood – Minneapolis
+Improving Our Neighborhoods – Minneapolis

 Our Minneapolis location had sat vacant after most recently being home to a tattoo studio and shop offering psychic and tarot readings.
 The two spaces were seen as too small by most commercial tenants and were stalling the development of the block.
 The location had tremendous potential in the up and coming Lyn Lake neighborhood, but was widely considered to be one block off from the foot traffic that most businesses in the district would rely on.